bernatgel/karyoploter_tutorial/docs/index.md

 ## <a name="Tutorial"></a>Tutorial

 The tutorial is a work in progress yet.
-Feel free to [contact us](mailto:bgel@igtp.cat) to ask for any clarification or proposa a new section.
+Feel free to [contact us](mailto:bgel@igtp.cat) to ask for any clarification or propose a a new section.

 {% for item in site.data.tutorial_and_examples.tutorial %}
   <h3>{{ item.title }}</h3>